almond-bongbong/react-simple-toasts/README.md

 ## Usage

-To utilize React Simple Toasts, invoke the toast function with a message to display:
+Import and call the toast function with a message to display:

 ```jsx
 import toast from 'react-simple-toasts';